ohs-foundation/kotlin-fhir/README.md

 ### Search Parameters

-Each FHIR search parameter exposes a typed `extractFrom()` function that pulls its value out of a resource.
-These search parameters live in per-resource container objects in the `search` subpackage of every version (e.g. `dev.ohs.fhir.model.r4.search.PatientSearchParams`).
-Each container has:
+Search parameters are generated from the `SearchParameter` resource definitions in the FHIR specification packages (e.g. `SearchParameter-*.json` under `third_party/`) and placed in the `search` subpackage of each FHIR version (e.g. `dev.ohs.fhir.model.r4.search`).
+Each resource type has a `{Resource}SearchParams` object (e.g. `PatientSearchParams`) containing:

 - One `val` per search parameter, typed `SearchParam<R, T>` where `R` is the resource type and `T` is the value type.
-- An `all` list of every search parameter for that resource.
+- An `all` list of all supported search parameters.
+- An `unsupported` list of unsupported search parameters.

 `SearchParam<R, T>` carries the metadata for a search parameter plus a typed `extractFrom` function: